mgibbon2/operating-systems/project-two/README.md

 PASSWORD: HaveAGreatDay24

 Describe where the files can be found.
-The files are located in ~/operating-systems/project-two
+The files are located in `~/operating-systems/project-two` Each module has its own subdirectory `/module-[ModuleNumber]/` where a respective Makefile and .c file can be found.

 ROOT PASSWORD: NoReallyHaveAGreatDay24
 ==============